namoopsoo/namoopsoo.github.io/content/bragdoc/_index.md

 ## One-line fix, six-month mystery: restored Git commit tagging in our ML deployment flow with a tiny tweak to the pipeline.

-Traced and fixed a subtle bug that had silently broken Git commit injection in our ML deployment pipeline for over six months.
-, (2025-03-07)
-in our ml platform, we use a common deployment pipeline when updating ml pipelines and part of that is we have a step in the yaml deploy that during the deployment, takes the git commit hash and within databricks notebooks, replaces template placeholders with the actual git commit. there was a bug which for well over half a year caused this not to work and I made a simple update , just literally one line changing from one version of the Azure devops pipeline replacement function that did not work, to another that did work, and then boom fixed it. just no one else had noticed it maybe or no one else found the time to debug it troubleshoot it haha.
+Traced and fixed a subtle bug that had silently broken Git commit injection in our ML deployment pipeline for over six months., (2025-03-07) in our ml platform, we use a common deployment pipeline when updating ml pipelines and part of that is we have a step in the yaml deploy that during the deployment, takes the git commit hash and within databricks notebooks, replaces template placeholders with the actual git commit. there was a bug which for well over half a year caused this not to work and I made a simple update , just literally one line changing from one version of the Azure devops pipeline replacement function that did not work, to another that did work, and then boom fixed it. just no one else had noticed it maybe or no one else found the time to debug it troubleshoot it haha.

 ## Added histogram overlays by cohort to model integration tests, providing clearer visual evidence for troubleshooting score deviations., (2025-04-16)